Advanced Aerospace Systems

 - Fluid-Structure Interaction (Gaitonde, McNamara) focuses on high fidelity and reduced order computational modeling of fluid-structure centric problems, as well as model reduction and partitioned time marching of multi-physical systems.
 Application areas include hypersonics, wind turbines, micro-air vehicles, automobiles and turbomachinery.

-- Propulsion and power (Bons, Chen, D’Souza, Gaitonde, Mathison, McNamara, Samimy, Shen, Sutton, Yedavalli) activities include cutting-edge research on turbines and compressors, as well as various types of jets.
+- Propulsion and power (Bons, Chen, D'Arpino, D’Souza, Gaitonde, Mathison, McNamara, Samimy, Sutton) activities include cutting-edge research on turbines and compressors, as well as various types of jets and electrified propulsion systems.
 Problems of interest include blade tip-rubs and blade damping as well as materials and structural dynamics of blades including deposition, heat transfer measurements for internal cooling flows and full-coverage measurement techniques for harsh environment.
 Numerical simulations are also being performed of unsteady flow in turbo-machinery, flow control and fluid-structure interaction, including aero-elastic analyses of gas and wind turbine blades.
+Other research topics include hybrid and electric configurations for aircraft, integration of electric machines and batteries in the propulsion system and related energy management techniques.

 - Collaborative Autonomous Systems (Kumar) involve multi-agent teams comprising of ground, air or space robots and multi-modal sensors that plan and execute missions in uncertain, unstructured and/or adversarial environments.
 They aim to maximize information extraction from sensor data and use such information for autonomous decision making, predictive analysis, environmental modeling and system health monitoring.